 How Do You Prepare HVAC Equipment for a Storm

-When a storm is coming, make sure your heating and cooling equipment is primed with these suggestions from Eveready Service Experts .
+When a storm is on its way, make sure your HVAC equipment is primed with these suggestions from Eveready Service Experts .

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a jump in the line voltage.
-Also, never to touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a spike in the line voltage.
+Also, never to touch any electrical components, and ask for a professional’s help if you are not familiar with using surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outdoor equipment is installed on a concrete pad and securely fastened to avoid the equipment from being thrown in the air or washing away during a storm.
 If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 The safety of you and your family is priority, but if time will let you, turn off your HVAC system and cover the outdoor unit with a tarp.
 You must remove the tarp and any debris before you turn your equipment back on at the end of a storm.

 When the storm has passed, make sure the system is safe before powering it back on.
 First, confirm there are no indicators of damage and clean any debris from around the equipment.
 Call Eveready Service Experts for an equipment inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.